 Because of how different email clients work, we can't reliably embed a video within an email.
-Using the Video feature will let you provide a link to a video, with an associated image, but the video can't play from inside the email itself.
+Using the Collector of the video feature will let you provide a link to a video, with an associated image, but the video can't play from inside the email itself.
 As of this update, Rock will automatically apply a thumbnail image if the video is from YouTube or Vimeo.